Neural Ray-Tracing: Learning Surfaces and Reflectance for Relighting and View Synthesis: Assessment

 \section{Assessment}

-We assess the proposed model by analyzing the light transport decompositions that our approach learns and applications of it, including relighting and the editability of the entire scene rendering pipeline.
-We refer the reader to the Supplemental Material for additional validation experiments that are not covered here due to limited space.
+We assess the proposed model by analyzing the light transport decompositions that our approach learns, and how plausible it is for relighting.
+We train and evaluate on datasets with known illumination, that is the dataset proposed in~\cite{srinivasan2020nerv} and a collocated synthetic dataset rendered with collocated illumination on the same synthetic scenes as in~\cite{mildenhall2020nerf}.